Videos show off-duty officer fatally shooting Vallejo man

 Reason returns to where Thomas is standing while holding the gun.
 The two again exchange words before Thomas pulls out a weapon from his waist and starts shooting at Reason as he walks away.

-Reason then starts running away.
-The 27-year police veteran then rushes to the middle of the parking lot and continues to fire at Reason while he runs toward the street, where he falls to the ground.
+As Reason runs away, the 27-year police veteran then rushes to the middle of the parking lot and continues to fire at Reason while he runs toward the street, where he falls to the ground.
 Reason was pronounced dead at the scene.

 An attorney for the Reason family said Reason was shot in the back of the head, the East Bay Times reported.